melikechan/melikechan/README.md

 _in the name of the order, for the sake of eternity!_

+**Important: Until I organize my studies, you can only contact on mail, please.**

 Hey there, this is Melike from Turkey! <br>
 I'm currently a learner.
 But, I'm intending to be a backend developer.